openebs-archive/openebs-docs/docs/upgrade.md

    3. Edit `volume-upgrade-job.yaml` by adding the names of required Jiva volume names similar to the details showing in the following   snippet.

       The following is the sample snippet where the Jiva volume details has to be entered in the similar manner.
-Add the following snippet in the `ConfigMap` section for each of the required Jiva volume under `data.upgrade.resources` field for each of the Jiva Volume.
+Add the following snippet in the `ConfigMap` section for each of the required Jiva volume under `data.upgrade.resources` field.

       ```
       - name: <Jiva_PV_Name>